-- (6) Carter Management Group LLC a private holding company invested \$75,000 to purchase 500,000 shares and 375,000 warrants.
-John C. Lipman is the managing and sole member of Carter Management Group LLC.
-John C. Lipman is the Chairman, CEO, and sole owner of Carter Securities LLC, a FINRA member firm. - (7) John Lilly was a Bridge loan investor and as part of that agreement he received 37,500 five year warrants exercisable at \$0.287 per share of common stock and 12% interest on principal.
-Prior to the offering Mr. Lilly's beneficial ownership was less then 1.0%. - (8) Lipman Capital Group, Inc. Retirement Plan is owned by John C. Lipman, the sole owner of Carter Securities LLC, a FINRA member firm. - (9) Ronald Lazar and Anthony Polak are the Managing Members of RL Capital Management, LLC, the General Partner of RL Capital Partners. - (10) Steve Gold was a Bridge loan investor and as part of that agreement he received 12,500 five year warrants exercisable at \$0.287 per share of common stock and 12% interest on principal.
-Prior to the offering Mr. Gold's beneficial ownership was less than 1.0%. - (11) MLPF&S CUST FBO Thomas A. Moore IRRA is the CEO and Chairman of the Board of the Company.
+- Carter Securities, LLC Placement Agency Agreement with the Company paid the agent \$354,438.84 in total including reimbursed expenses and 2,949,333 five year warrants exercisable at \$0.20 per share of common stock for this private placement.
+Carter also invested \$75,000 to purchase 500,000 shares and 350,000 warrants.
+The owner of Carter Management Group LLC is John C. Lipman.
+Mr. Lipman is the owner of Carter Securities, LLC a FMRA Member Firm.
+Mr. Lipman also invested as Lipman Capital Group, Inc. Retirement Plan of which he is the natural control person. - (7) John Lilly was a Bridge loan investor and as part of that agreement he received 37,500 five year warrants exercisable at \$0.287 per share of common stock and 12% interest on principal.
+Prior to the offering Mr. Lilly's beneficial ownership was less then 1.0%. - (8) Lipman Capital Group Inc. Retirement Plan is affiliated with Carter Securites, LLC.
+See footnote 6 aboive. - (9) Ronald Lazar and Anthony Polak are the Managing Members of RL Capital Management, LLC, the General Partner of RL Capital Partners. - (10) Steve Gold was a Bridge loan investor and as part of that agreement he received 12,500 five year warrants exercisable at \$0.287 per share of common stock and 12% interest on principal.
+Prior to the offering Mr. Gold's beneficial ownership was less than 1.0%. - MLPF&S CUST FBO Thomas A. Moore IRRA is the CEO and Chairman of the Board of the Company.
 He was also a Bridge Investor and received 100,000 five year warrants exercisable at \$0.287 per share of common stock and 12% interest on principal.
 In accordance with his December 15, 2006 employment agreement he was granted 2,400,000 options for which he has beneficial ownership of 1,200,001 options in common stock at an exercise price of \$0.143 per share.
 In addition the agreement provided for awarding 750,000 shares of common stock for raising funds that have yet to be issued.
 Prior to the raise Mr. Moore's beneficial ownership was 2.6%.